EcoTraining Game Ranger Courses

 The EcoTraining Professional Field Guide is often considered as a highlight among the game ranger training courses.
 The one-year field guide training leads you to the different EcoTraining camps in South Africa and Botswana and teaches you expert knowledge about the African flora and fauna as well as professional safari guiding.
 Half of the training is spent as an intern in a lodge to gain profound hands-on guiding experience.

 The EcoTraining Professional Field Guide course provides an outstanding learning and lifetime experience in the midst of Southern Africa’s pristine natural landscapes – from Kruger National Park to Mashatu Game Reserve.
 When successfully passing all necessary exams, you will be given an official FGASA certificate at the end of your training.

 Experienced guides will teach you about subjects like ecology, animal and plant life, animal behavior, bush safety, conservation management as well as conducting safari tours in the wild.
-At the end of the course, you have the chance to take the official FGASA Level 1 exam in order to receive the Field Guide Level 1 certificate.
+At the end of the course, you have the chance to take the official FGASA Apprentice Field Guide exam in order to receive the FGASA Field Guide NQF2 certificate.

 EcoTraining Apprentice Trails Guide